yehia67/documentation/wallets/0.1/hub/concepts/sweeps.md

 # Sweeps

 **A sweep is a [bundle](root://getting-started/0.1/basics/bundles.md) that balances users' withdrawals and deposits.
-When a user deposits IOTA tokens into an address, Hub tries to use those IOTA tokens to fulfill withdrawal requests.
-If the total amount of IOTA tokens in withdrawal requests is less than the total amount of deposited IOTA tokens, Hub transfers the remaining balance to a new address that belongs to the Hub owner for safe keeping.
-If the total amount of deposited IOTA tokens is less than the total amount of withdrawals, Hub uses the tokens in the Hub owner's addresses to fulfill the remaining withdrawal balance.**
+When a user deposits IOTA tokens into an address, Hub tries to use those IOTA tokens to fulfill withdrawal requests.**

 ## The reason for sweeps